-While materials are a large share of project costs, WSDOT does not have significant control over the price of materials.
-Material costs are set by the market, and interstate purchases of materials to achieve lower prices are typically negated by the costs of transporting the materials.
+While materials are a large share of costs, WSDOT does not have significant control over the price of materials.
+Costs are set by the market, and interstate purchases of materials to achieve lower prices are typically negated by the costs of transporting it.
 However, when purchasing fabricated materials created off-site, there may be enough of a cost advantage through the combination of cheaper materials and lower wage rates out of state to offset transportation costs, for example, in border communities.